AljoschaMeyer/pavo-rs/README.md

 Integers are 64 bit signed integers, capable of representing all values between `- 2^63` and `2^63 - 1` (inclusive).
 Integer literals can be written in two forms: Either as a sequence of decimal digits and underscores, or as the prefix `0x` followed by a sequence of hexadecimal digits (both lower case and upper case letters are fine) and underscores.
 Underscores are ignored when converting into a number, they only serve as a readability aid.
 An integer literal can not begin with an underscore - such a construct would be parsed as an identifier instead.

-Integer literals are always positive, negative integers can be created with the unary `-` operator.
-Integer literals must be less than or equal to `2^63 - 1`, any greater (i.e. overflowing) literal is a syntax error.
-In particular, this means that the smallest possible integer (`−9223372036854775808`) can not be written this way as the (positive) literal is `2^63` and thus overflows.
-You can use the `TODO` toplevel value instead.
+Both form of integer literals can be prexifed with a minus (`-`) to yield a negative integer.
+If the number denoted by the literal is not between `- 2^63` and `2^63 - 1` (inclusive), it is a parser error.

 ### Arrays